RedisLabs/redislabs-docs/content/rv/api/concepts/provisioning-lifecycle.md

 #### Tracking requests using tasks

-When you request an asyncronous operation, including CREATE, UPDATE and DELETE operations, the response to the API REST request includes a `taskId`.
+When you request an asynchronous operation, including CREATE, UPDATE and DELETE operations, the response to the API REST request includes a `taskId`.
 The `taskId` is a unique identifier that allows you to track the progress of the requested operation and get information on its status.

 You can query the `taskId` to track the status of a specific task: